samsung-cnct/kraken-lib/Documentation/UPGRADING_KUBERNETES.md

 For each new release `N` of Kubernetes, we should:

-1. Ensure that [k2-tools][1] is upgraded accordingly, to include `N`, `N-1`, and `N-2` binaries.
+1. Ensure that [Kraken-tools][1] is upgraded accordingly, to include `N`, `N-1`, and `N-2` binaries.
 Support for `N-3` will be removed.
-2. Copy the K2 default configuration to a directory `N-1`, representing functional configuration of the previous release-version.
+2. Copy the kraken-lib default configuration to a directory `N-1`, representing functional configuration of the previous release-version.
 3. [Update the cluster configuration templates](#updating-cluster-configuration) as below.
 4. Test creation of clusters of `N` and `N-1` to confirm functional configurations.
 5. Remove references to the `N-3` version, as it's no longer within our support policy pending adoption of the newly released version.